 Some of Western Australia’s best beaches, coral gardens, fishing spots and restored heritage buildings can be found on the Point Samson Peninsula and its surrounding islands.

-- Take a stroll at sunset or sunrise along the beautiful beach at Honeymoon Cove, or have a picnic or barbeque on the grassed areas next to the beach.
+- Take a stroll at sunset or sunrise along the beautiful beaches at John’s Creek and Honeymoon Cove, or have a picnic or barbeque on the grassed areas next to the beach.

 - Point Samson is a great spot to cast a line, with both beach casting and deep water fishing options.

 - Follow the Point Samson Heritage Trail to explore the towns interesting past.

 - Point Samson is also a great base from which to explore the surrounding areas, including Cossack and Roebourne.

 - See the Staircase to the Moon – check viewing dates and times with Karratha Visitor Centre.